SamuelCox/Noise/README.md

 download the version you need from there.
 There is a class library to operate with a Noise server running on some machine, and a command line client/server.

-Noise supports a few commands:
+Noise supports a few commands, please not all keys and values must be delimited by speech marks "":

 ### Set Key Value
 This stores a value against the key specified.
 If you are connected to a